TecWebLab/explorator/README.md

 You can access a demo of Explorator here: http://www.tecweb.inf.puc-rio.br/explorator/demo (doesn't work properly in IE).

-Watch a short video demo (opens external site in separate window):

- Video thumbnail.
-Click to play.
-Explorator has been generalized in  RExplorator , allowing parametrization of queries, sharing of solutions, and generating separate user-friendly interfaces.
+Explorator has been generalized in RExplorator, allowing parametrization of queries, sharing of solutions, and generating separate user-friendly interfaces.
 See http://www.tecweb.inf.puc-rio.br/rexplorator.

 Enjoy!

-The Tecweb Team
+*The Tecweb Team*